-Generally, birth injuries are more common after an attempted operative vaginal delivery (which failed), but are the lowest in women undergoing a repeat cesarean section (without attempting a vaginal).
+Generally, birth injuries are more common after an attempted vaginal delivery (which failed) but are the lowest in women undergoing a repeat cesarean section (without risking a vaginal).
 The following are a few common birth injuries and their rates of incidence in infants:

-Cephalohematoma (CH) is a condition where blood collects between the scalp and the skull of a baby, and occurs when damaged blood vessels release the blood.
-CH occurs in 1-2% of live births, either during or after birth, but is not considered to be a dangerous condition because it does not affect the brain.
-CH can occur if the baby’s head is larger than the mother’s pelvic area or if birthing tools, such as a forceps or vacuum, are used during delivery.
+Cephalohematoma (CH) is when blood collects between the scalp and the skull of a baby and occurs when damaged blood vessels release the blood.
+CH occurs in 1-2% of live births, either during or after birth, but is not considered a dangerous condition because it does not affect the brain.
+CH can arise if the baby’s head is larger than the mother’s pelvic area or birthing tools, such as forceps or vacuum, are used during delivery.

 Facial Nerve Palsy

 Facial nerve palsy can occur during birth and result in the loss of voluntary muscle movement in the face.
 This happens when pressure is applied to the facial nerve (the seventh cranial nerve) during labor and delivery.
-Causes of facial nerve birth trauma include large baby size, prolonged labor, use of epidural anesthesia, or use of medication to intensify labor and contractions.
+Causes of facial nerve birth trauma include a large baby size, prolonged labor, epidural anesthesia, or medication use to intensify labor and contractions.